jrj-d/cardano/README.md

 # cardano
-Models random variables and bayesian nets using monads in Scala
+Models random variables and bayesian nets using monads in Scala.
+Inference is performed exactly when possible, stochastically otherwise.